TanyaSorenson/Capstone/README.md

 The notebook which contains the actual NLP processing that I did on all of the books is named "Hopefully final NLP on all docs.ipynb".

 The notebook where I examined the verbs associated with characters is named "Verbs Processing.ipynb".

-## Results
-I found that most authors were male, and that most characters were male.
-This character gender ratio surprisingly held true regardless of the authors’ gender.
-I also found that whether looking at total characters or main characters, defined as characters who were mentioned at least five times, there were roughly twice as many male characters as female characters in each book.
-In regards to verbs, I discovered there was not much difference between the male and female characters' verbs.

-## Future Work
-In the future, I may explore the male and female characters' verbs more deeply.
-Perhaps examining the percentage of verbs or running a logistic regression to see which verbs are most predictive of characters' gender.
-I could also run a logistic regression to see if any verbs are predictive of authors' gender.

 ## License
 MIT License